justincasher/justincasher.github.io/pages/writing.md

 title: Writing
 ---
 <br/>
-This page contains an alphabetized ist of (mostly expository) online mathematics articles I have written.
+This page contains an alphabetized list of (mostly expository) online mathematics articles I have written.

 1. [The Euler Characteristic is the Index of an Operator]({{'/Euler-Characteristic-is-an-Index' | relative_url}})
 2. [The Gauss-Legendre Algorithm]({{'/Gauss-Legendre' | relative_url}})